Fantastic Apps: The Secrets of Updating Them

 As shown above, now the “Real Script” will launch.
 It tries to detect if there are any files in the c:\temp\autodesk folder and will create the necessary toast messages I am using to keep the end-user informed.
 We need to be sure we are launching verified files, to do so I am using the get-applockerfileinformation PowerShell Command

-After the file is verified succesfully it will try to start the installation.
-Of course, you could add the silent parameters to make sure it will be a silent installation but beware each Update file could act differently!
+After the file is verified successfully, it will try to start the installation.
+Of course, you could add the silent parameters to ensure a silent installation, but beware: each Update file could act differently!

-Now we have the whole PowerShell script configured between the @ @ we still need to output it to a file.
+Now that we have the whole PowerShell script configured between the @ @, we still need to output it to a file.

-To get the toast messages and the installation prompts from the system context into the user context we need serviceui, so let’s download it first if we haven’t already downloaded it.
+We need a service to transfer the toast messages and installation prompts from the system context to the user context, so let’s download it first.

 Okay, now we have output the content to a PowerShell script, we still need to schedule it and change the permissions so a regular user could launch this task configured by the “System”.